ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 ## Security Logging Best Practices

-**Avoid Logging Sensitive Data:** Never log [Personally Identifiable Information (PII)](https://www.investopedia.com/terms/p/personally-identifiable-information-pii.asp) or Payment Information (PI).
+**Avoid Logging Sensitive Data:** Never log Personally Identifiable Information (PII) or Payment Information (PI).
-If necessary, mask or encrypt it to comply with regulations (e.g., [General Data Protection Regulation](https://gdpr-info.eu/)).
+If necessary, mask or encrypt it to comply with regulations (e.g., General Data Protection Regulation - GDPR).

 A few examples of logs that contain sensitive PI/PII data and should therefore be avoided: